sap-tutorials/Tutorials/tutorials/hana-cloud-hdl-getting-started-1/hana-cloud-hdl-getting-started-1.md

 ---
 title: Provision a Standalone Data Lake in SAP HANA Cloud
-description: Learn to provision a standalone data lake in SAP HANA Cloud using a trial account.
+description: Learn to provision a standalone data lake in SAP HANA Cloud.
 auto_validation: true
 time: 20
-tags: [ tutorial>beginner, products>sap-hana-cloud, products>sap-hana-cloud-data-lake]
+tags: [ tutorial>beginner, software-product>sap-hana-cloud, software-product-function>sap-hana-cloud\\,-data-lake]
-primary_tag: products>sap-hana-cloud
+primary_tag: software-product>sap-hana-cloud
 ---

 ## Prerequisites
- - Access to SAP HANA Cloud, either with a free trial account or with a production account.
+ - Access to SAP HANA Cloud, either with a free tier model, a trial account, or with a production account.
- - If you don't have a free trial account yet, sign up [here](https://www.sap.com/cmp/td/sap-hana-cloud-trial.html).
+ - If you don't have a trial account yet, sign up [here](https://www.sap.com/cmp/td/sap-hana-cloud-trial.html).

 ## Details
 ### You will learn